Godzilla vs. King Ghidorah: Plot

 Two years after his battle with Biollante, (Note: As depicted in Godzilla vs. Biollante (1989).)
 Godzilla is still weakened from being infected by the Anti-Nuclear Energy Bacteria (ANEB).
 Meanwhile, science fiction author Kenichiro Terasawa learns of a group of Japanese soldiers stationed on Lagos Island during the Gilbert and Marshall Islands campaign; where they were threatened by American forces, before being saved by a mysterious dinosaur, Godzillasaurus, which Terasawa theorizes to have mutated into the first Godzilla due to nuclear notes on the island.
 (Note: As depicted in the 1954 self-titled film.).
 Powerful businessman and veteran, Yasuaki Shindo, who commanded the Lagos Garrison, confirms Godzillasaurus' existence.

 Soon, a UFO named MOTHER lands near Mount Fuji.
 When the JSDF investigates, MOTHER is revealed to be a time machine piloted by the Futurians — Wilson, Grenchiko, Emmy Kano, and the android M-11 — who explain that they are from the year 2204, claiming Godzilla has completely destroyed Japan.
 The Futurians plan to travel back to 1944 and remove Godzillasaurus from Lagos Island before the nuclear tests, preventing its mutation into Godzilla.
 To prove themselves, Emmy presents a copy of Terasawa's book, which he's yet to publish.

 The Futurians, Terasawa, Miki Saegusa, and Professor Mazaki, travel back to 1944 to Lagos Island, where Japanese forces led by Shindo fight with attacking American forces.
 As per Shindo's story, Godzillasaurus fights off the Americans, but is mortally wounded by U.S. Navy.
 After Shindo and his men leave the island, M-11 has Godzillasaurus teleported from Lagos Island to the Bering Strait.
-Before departing, the Futurians secretly leave three genetic-engineered dragons called Dorats on Lagos Island, which are later irradiated by nuclear tests, mutating and merging King Ghidorah.
+Before departing, the Futurians secretly leave three genetic-engineered dragons called Dorats on Lagos Island, which are later irradiated by nuclear tests, mutating and merging into the three-headed dragon called King Ghidorah.
 Returning to 1992, the Futurians use Ghidorah to subjugate Japan and issue an ultimatum of surrender.